‘Project Runway’ 2017 Recap: Episode 6 — Models Off Duty

 Results

 The designers were back on the runway and the winner of tonight’s challenge is Kentaro.
 The bottom two designers tonight on Project Runway 2017 were Samantha and Margarita.
-The judges thought Samantha was a one trick pony, so she was eliminated and no save from Tim Gunn tonight.
+The judges thought Samantha was a one-trick pony, so she was eliminated and no save from Tim Gunn tonight.

 What do you think of the results on Project Runway 2017 tonight?